algao1/blurb/content/posts/dst.md

 - `time.Sleep`
 - Simulating requests and network latency
-- Channels, mutexes, and most synchronization primitives
+- Channels, and other complex synchronization primitives

 Implementing the first two should not pose too big of a challenge, but the last would require a more complete environment.

 Beyond these issues, there is also a usability issue when debugging and troubleshooting.
-Because all randomness originates from the simulator and is based on the internal state (of the generator), if we were to change the program slightly, we may get completely different results even with the same seed.
+Because all randomness originates from the simulator and is based on the internal state (of the generator), changing the program slighly may drastically alter the final results even with the same seed.

-Take our `Hello World` program for example, if we were to use the generator in between prints, we could get drastically different results.
-This makes it more difficult to verify if our fixes actually resolved the issue or not.
+Take our `Hello World` program for example, if we were to use the generator in between prints (say to determine how long to sleep), we could get drastically different results.
+This can make it more difficult to verify if our fixes actually resolved the issue or not.

-However, we can make up for this by using probability, and running a ton more simulations.
+However, we can make up for this by using probability, and by running a ton more simulations.
 Since every simulation runs in one process, we can run a bunch in parallel with different seeds to give us a better chance of detecting the error (if it still exists).